nwjs/nw.js/docs/For Users/Advanced/Protect JavaScript Source Code.md

 !!! note
     The compiled code is executed in [Browser Context](JavaScript Contexts in NW.js.md#browser-context).
 You can use any Web APIs (such as DOM) and [access NW.js API and Node API](JavaScript Contexts in NW.js.md#access-nodejs-and-nwjs-api-in-browser-context) like other scripts running in browser context.

+### Use in Web Workers

+A function `importNWBin(ArrayBuffer)` is introduced in worker context.
+The binary file can be read to array buffer in the main thread, posted to worker and then executed there with the new function.

 ### Known Issues

 Before 0.22, the compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
 Other non-compiled JS source code will not be affected.
 In 0.22.0-beta1, this issue has been fixed.
 Please check our blog post: https://nwjs.io/blog/js-src-protect-perf/